-OTHER ACTIONS THAT MUST BE TAKEN BEFORE INSURGENCY AND INSECURITY CAN END.
+OTHER ACTIONS WHICH MUST BE TAKEN BY THE GOVERNMENT TO END INSURGENCY AND INSECURITY

-a) Government should create a rehabilitation centre and career opportunities for dismissed Soldiers and Police, so that they will not become terrorists after their dismissal.
+a) Rehabilitation centres and career opportunities should be created for dismissed Soldiers and Police, to forestall their emergence into terrorists after their dismissal.

-b) Government should sponsor the education or career of all the Soldiers that discharged voluntarily without reaching pension age and was paid off, Government should also cater for all their basic needs because it is better for Government to spend some of the nation’s money on building the people that served the nation faithfully and discharged voluntarily than wasting the money on things that will not contribute positively to the well being of the nation.
-We know that military job is a voluntary job and any skill or knowledge that anybody gain from military can still be used to develop the nation outside the military.
-If Government did not value this kind of people, terrorists can entice them with money and use them for terrorism most especially if they lack money or good living.
+b) The education or career of all the Soldiers that discharged voluntarily without reaching pension age and was paid off, should be sponsored.
+Government should also cater to all their basic needs because it is better for Government to spend some of the nation’s money on building the people that served the nation faithfully and discharged voluntarily than wasting the money on things that will not contribute positively to the well being of the nation.
+We know that a military job is a voluntary job and any skill or knowledge that anybody gains from the military can still be used to develop the nation outside the military.
+Such a people, if not Valued by the government, can be easily enticed with money by the terrorists.
+Poverty makes it even easier!

-c) There must be equal right for everybody and individual must be able to afford all the necessary things easily at anytime without difficulty unless if the person is lazy.
+c) There must be equal rights for everybody and an individual must be able to afford all the necessary things easily at any time without difficulty.

-d) Government should avoid anything that will frustrate the effort of upright people because if there is no frustration there will be no misbehaviour.
+d) Government should avoid anything that will frustrate the effort of upright people because if there is no frustration there will be no misbehavior.